rileyloudon/wheres-waldo/README.md

 2. Aim for the center of each Pokemon
 3. Find all the Pokemon as fast as you can to be added to the leaderboards.

-Leaderboards are updated realtime and your best score is highlighted, even if you don't make the top 10.
+Leaderboards are updated realtime and your best time is highlighted, even if you don't make the top 10.

 <div align='center'>
   <img src=./public/img/leaderboards.png>